 From an adult perspective, these ways of creating an identity may seem clumsy, goofy or ill-considered.
 And why not?
 What does a thirteen-year-old know about creating a personal identity?

 There’s a third, more healthy and fruitful way of creating an identity.
 It has nothing to do with what a young person looks like.
 It’s not about finding their identity.
 It’s about building it.
 It has to do with becoming the kind of person you ultimately want to be, a process that initially takes the entire period of adolescence and can last a lifetime.
 This approach takes a lot more commitment and effort than wearing torn jeans or a nose-ring.
 It involves establishing the values, skills, strengths, and behavior patterns that will lead to a fulfilling life:

 - An extensive understanding of how the world works

 - A desire to be authentic, independent and take responsibility for one’s life

 - A strong spiritual world-view, in whatever form that takes

 Most parents appreciate how challenging life can be and hope that the identity their child is creating will be up to the task.
 The truth is, only your child can “do the work” of creating the kind of self that will thrive as an adult.
 In early adolescence, when your child takes these first halting steps towards becoming, you can exercise empathy.
-Remember that “Rome wasn’t built in a day,” and your kid, not sure who he is and not knowing how to create a self, will experiment with roles and images.
+Remember that “Rome wasn’t built in a day,” and your kid, not sure who he or she is and not knowing how to create a self, will experiment with roles and images.
 It’s hard to create a strong, healthy identity and your child will need help.
 Rather than mocking or criticizing these initial efforts, you can be patient, guide, encourage and support the behaviors and activities that will help the long, slow process of fulfilling self-development.

 A green tuft of hair and walking like a dizzy robot may try a parent’s patience.
 But this is only the beginning.
 What happens during the next several years will make all the difference.